benrhughes/crashdown/README.md

 	$> node /home/ben/mysite/server.js

 ## Creating a new post
-In mysite/posts:

-	$> crashdown post <url-slug>

-This will create `url-slug.mkd` and `url-slug.json`.
+The easiest way to get started is to copy the demo json file.
+In mysite/pages:
+	$> cp hello.json firstpost.json
+	$> touch firstpost.mkd

 Edit the .mkd file to contain the body of your post, then fill out the metadata in the .json file.

-Go to `mysite.com/url-slug` in your browser: your post should be displayed.
+Go to `localhost:3000/firstpost` in your browser: your post should be displayed.

 ## Setting up git deployment
 Follow the instructions in this [excellent article](http://toroid.org/ams/git-website-howto).

 ## Testing before deployment
-The entire site is contained in the git repository, which means that it can be tested locally before pushing by running `crashdown mysite` on your local machine, then going to `http://localhost` in your browser.
+The entire site is contained in the git repository, which means that it can be tested locally before pushing by running `node server.js` on your local machine, then going to `http://localhost:3000` in your browser.

 If you want to regularly share your test site with others, you can set up a second instance of crashdown (running on a seperate server, or on a different port on your prod server) and push to it before you push to prod.